 17. Pacific geoduck (Panopea generosa) resilience to natural pH variation.
 LH Spencer, M Horwith, AT Lowe, YR Venkataraman, E Timmins-Schiffman, BL Nunn, SB Roberts.
-In Review.
+Accepted.
 Comparative Biochemistry and Physiology - Part D: Genomics and Proteomics.

 16. Characterization of Pacific oyster (Crassostrea gigas) proteomic response to natural environmental differences.
 YR Venkataraman, E Timmins-Schiffman, M

 Horwith, AT Lowe, BL Nunn, B Vadopalas, SB Roberts.
-In review: Marine Ecology Progress Series.
+Accepted.
+Marine Ecology Progress Series.

 15. Comparison of shallow-water seston among biogenic habitats on tidal flats.
 JL Ruesink, C Donoghue, M Horwith, AT Lowe, AC Trimble.
 In review.
 PeerJ.

 14. Ecosystem metabolism drives pH variability and modulates long-term ocean acidification in the NE Pacific coastal ocean.
 AT Lowe, J Bos, JL Ruesink.
-In review.
+Accepted.
 Scientific Reports.